github/docs/content/graphql/guides/introduction-to-graphql.md

 ## Edge

 Edges represent connections between nodes.
 When you query a connection, you traverse its edges to get to its nodes.
 Every `edges` field has a `node` field and a `cursor` field.
-Cursors are used for [pagination](https://graphql.github.io/learn/pagination/).
+Cursors are used for pagination.
+For more information, see "[AUTOTITLE](/graphql/guides/using-pagination-in-the-graphql-api)."

 ## Node